prasadkjose/OrganizeIt/README.md

 If you tech savvy, you can find the generated dictionaries and tree structures in the `.tmp` directory in the project.

+## AI Integration

+This project incorporates AI capabilities using the OpenAI Python SDK to perform various tasks such as generating configurations.

+**OpenAI Python SDK**
+The OpenAI Python SDK is utilized to interact with OpenAI's language models like gpt-4.
+The SDK provides a seamless way to send requests and retrieve results from the OpenAI API.

+**Adding Your OpenAI API Key**
+To use the AI features, you must provide an OpenAI API key.
+There are two recommended ways to do this:

+- ##### Environment Variable

+    Add the API key to your system's environment variables.
+    Example for a UNIX-based system:
+    ``` bash
+    export OPENAI_API_KEY="your_openai_api_key"
+    ```

+    On Windows (using Command Prompt):
+    cmd
+    ```
+    set OPENAI_API_KEY=your_openai_api_key
+    ```
+    The SDK will automatically pick up the OPENAI_API_KEY environment variable if it is set.

+- ##### Constants File

+    Alternatively, you can store the API key in a constants.py file in your project.
+    Example constants.py:
+    ``` bash
+    OPENAI_API_KEY = "your_openai_api_key"
+    ```

 ## Project Structure

 Here's an overview of the **OrganizeIt** project structure: